 AA Ranger tryouts online at www.apharangershockey.ca

-- The HCR system will now be used for Bench Staff Applications.
-Three options will be available – Coach, Manager, Safety
+- The HCR system will be used for Bench Staff Applications.
+Three options will be available – Coach, Manager, Safety.

 Under the Coach option you will find Head Coach, Assistant Coach, Goalie Coach and Apprentice Coach (needs